W427697/Discord-/docs/addons/writing-addons.md

 ## What we're building

-For this example, we're going to build a bare-bones addon which:
+For this example, we're going to build a bare-bones addon that:

 - Adds a new panel in Storybook.
 - Retrieves a custom parameter from the stories.